MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/04a-speech.md

     - **Subscription**: *Your Azure subscription*
     - **Resource group**: *Create or select a resource group*
     - **Region**: Select any of the **AI Foundry recommended** regions in **[this list](https://learn.microsoft.com/azure/foundry/openai/how-to/responses#region-availability)**{:target="_blank"}
+    - **Setup Recommended services** toggle this to the off position as this may cause policy errors for your deployment.

 1. Select **Create**.
 Wait for your project to be created.
 After creating or selecting a project in the new Foundry portal, it should open in a page similar to the following image: